Quick Exit

 12/01/2022

 1. Prioritise your mental health and reach out for support if you need it.
-COVID-19 has caused stress, grief and collective trauma across our societies.
 Remember that you’re not alone and there are lots of great online resources and organisations who can support you when things get tough.

 2. If making goals and resolutions isn’t helpful for you, don’t do it!
 Focus on where you are right now and be kind to yourself.